Segun98/Segun98/README.md

 #### Welcome!
 I have been expecting you 👋

-- Primarily a UI Engineer (ReactJS/NextJS)
+- A ful-stack Engineer
+     - Front-end: ReactJS/NextJS
-- I do back-end stuff with Nestjs (express/fastify), TypeGraphQL and TypeORM.
+     - Back-end: Nestjs (express/fastify), TypeGraphQL, TypeORM, AWS SQS...
 - I love GraphQL and Typescript!
 > The rule is that you are confused, the exception is that everything is clear.
 <!-- - 'Fun' fact: I studied Business in uni (BSc) ⚡  -->